Home | About USIG | What's New | Events

 Charities

-Other NGOs are free to let donors retain a proprietary interest in donations.
+Other NPOs are free to let donors retain a proprietary interest in donations.
 These organizations and their donors can reach whatever agreement they wish.
 Mutual benefit organizations, for instance, often rebate contributions to members when they retire from the organization.

 C. Dissolution